dido10/dido10/README.md

 - 👋 Hi, I’m @dido10
-- 👀 I’m interested in big data, data analysis, finance, creating a big structure or improve a current structure by using node js, javascript and html/css.(I know it is too much but firstly i am looking for what makes me excited)
+- 👀 I’m interested in game development, finance, creating a big structure or improve a current structure by using C#.
-- 🌱 I’m currently learning node js.
+- 🌱 I’m currently deeping in  C#.
-- 💞️ I’m looking to collaborate on nodejs developments who needs junior developer.
+- 💞️ I’m looking to collaborate on C# developments who needs developer.
 - 📫 How to reach me: by email-->didemdurmaz10@gmail.com

 <!---